-1 This pattern was established by the later 17th century at water-powered grinding wheels, where cutlers would generally rent a 'seat' or 'trow' for as long as necessary to process their wares (Hey 1991, 102).
-Most 'wheels' (referring in Sheffield to any building used for the grinding of cutlery) were in turn generally rented from a landlord (often the Duke of Norfolk).
-This pattern of renting working space is known to have continued at all levels of the later urban industry, with even large owner occupied works such as Globe and Sheaf works thought to have been renting out bench space to 'outworkers' (Symonds et al 2002, 60).
+1 This pattern was established by the later 17th century at water powered grinding wheels where cutlers would generally rent a 'seat' or 'trow' for as long as necessary to process their wares (Hey 1991, 102).
+Most water powered 'wheels' (referring in Sheffield to any building used for the grinding of cutlery) were in turn generally rented from a traditional landlord (often the Duke of Norfolk).
+This pattern of the renting of working space is known to have continued at all levels of the later urban industry, with even large owner occupied works such as Globe and Sheaf works thought to have been renting out bench space to 'outworkers' (Symonds et al 2002, 60).